 “Don’t Look Behind You” is a cleverly plotted story that takes you in one direction only to quickly and smoothly swerve into another, and then another.
 It opens with a raw slash of narrative:

 “Just sit back and relax, now.
 Try to enjoy this; it’s going to be the last story you ever read, or nearly the last.
 After you finish it you can sit there and stall awhile, you can find excuses to hang around your house, or your room, or your office, wherever you’re reading this; but sooner or later you’re going to have to get up and go out.
 That’s where I’m waiting for you: outside.
 Or maybe closer than that.
 Maybe in this room.”

-It is told in first person with a twist—the narrator isn’t necessarily who you think it is and the story doesn’t necessarily lead you where you think it is going to lead you.
+It is told in first person with a twist—the narrator isn’t necessarily who you think it is and the story doesn’t necessarily lead you where you think it is will.
 The prose is spot on; re-read the passage above and if you don’t want to read more you’re crazy.
 But the best part of the story is its plot and the affect it has on the reader.
 The narrator speaks directly to the reader—not as an audience member, but as a principle character—and it has a chilling effect that made me shudder with bliss in the closing paragraphs.

 “Don’t Look Behind You” was originally published in Ellery Queen Mystery Magazine in May 1947.
 I read it in the fine anthology A Century of Noir edited by Mickey Spillane and Max Allan Collins.

 I have been slowly cleaning up some of my older reviews—blogger tends to mess-up the formatting from time to time—and I decided this one should have new life at the top of the blog.
 It is truly a wonderful story.